-On March 30, Ambrite Corporation’s board of directors declared a 6% cash dividend on it 20,000 shares of outstanding preferred stock.
+On March 30, Ambrite Corporation’s board of directors declared a 6% cash dividend on its 20,000 shares of outstanding preferred stock.
 The stock has a $5 per share par value.
-The dividend is payable to shareholders of record on April 15 and payable on May 12.
+The dividend is payable on May 12 to shareholders of record on April 15.
 Show the journal entries the company would make on each of the pertinent dates.